bigomics/omicsplayground-doc/modules/outline.rst

 --------------------------------------------------------------------------------

 Using the main menu on top, you can navigate through the different analysis modules.
-Generally you want to start from the left to the right, from specific gene-wise to the more higher-level functional analysis modules.
+Generally you want to start from top to bottom, from specific gene-wise to the more higher-level functional analysis modules.
 Some users prefer the other way around.

 By default, the following menu items are present, namely :ref:`Home`,